What is the Medication Therapy Management (MTM) Program?

 You must meet ALL of the following criteria to be eligible for MTM services:

-- Have Medicare Part D coverage in one of the following plans:
+- Have Medicare Part D coverage with Scott and White Health Plan

 - Have at least 3 of the chronic diseases listed below.

 - Rheumatoid Arthritis

 - Chronic Obstructive Pulmonary Disease (COPD)

 - Take at least 8 chronic / maintenance medications covered by your Medicare Part D plan.

 - Be likely to spend a certain amount on Part D covered drugs each year.
 For 2021, you must be likely to spend $4,376.

 There is no fee for MTM services if you meet the above criteria.